African-Consortium-for-Data-Science/Get-Involved/README.md

 * Spread the Word:

-    + Help promote ACoDS by sharing your contributions on social media or within your professional network.
+    + Help promote ACfDS by sharing your contributions on social media or within your professional network.